 (Refer to the checklist for further instructions and log in to the Portal to complete the forms.)

 Transportation for healthcare appointments

-The Beloit Health System provides van service, arranged through the Health Center, to Beloit Memorial Hospital and to Beloit Clinic.
-The van leaves campus between 1 and 1:30 p.m. and returns at about 3 p.m.
-To use this service you need to plan ahead; they need 24 hours notice.
-If you need transportation at other times, city taxis and buses can get you there.
+Beloit Health System provides van service to Beloit Memorial Hospital and to Beloit Clinic upon request from the Health Center.
+The van leaves campus between 1 and 1:30 p.m. and returns about 3 p.m.
+Call the Health Center 24 hours in advance to request this service, and meet the driver at the Health Center.
+If you need transportation at different times, city taxis and buses are available.

 Nurse Practitioner Appointments and Billing

-The Health Center can also set up appointments with off-campus medical personnel.
+The Health Center can also assist with setting up appointments with offcampus medical personnel.

-You can use the on-campus Counseling Center for free counseling visits.
+The on-campus Counseling Center offers free counseling visits for all students.
 Students with long-term or chronic mental health needs will be referred to off-campus mental health providers, as appropriate.